anisha-singh07/imdb-clone/README.md

     ```bash
         npm start
     ```
-4. Open your browser and access the project at http://localhost:3000.
+4. Open your browser and access the project at http://localhost:3000/imdb-clone.

+### The live site can also be visited via : https://anisha-singh07.github.io/imdb-clone/

 ## Author